 TVHC Attends NatCon, Emphasizes the Importance of Integrated Care for Health Equity

-On Tuesday, May 2nd, Tiburcio Vasquez Health Center’s Director of Integrated Behavioral Health, Dr. Jessica Apfel, and Mental Health Specialist/Cultura y Bienestar Supervisor, Monica Zuniga, took center stage at NatCon 23 in Los Angeles, passionately advocating for equity in mental health services.
+On May 2nd, Dr. Jessica Apfel, Director of Behavioral Health, and Monica Zuniga, Mental Health Specialist, both esteemed leaders in our Behavioral Health department, delivered a compelling presentation at NatCon 23 in Los Angeles, passionately advocating for equity in mental health services.

 They seized the opportunity to showcase and emphasize TVHC’s impactful work within the Behavioral Health department alongside Dr. Rochelle Head-Dunham of the Metropolitan Human Services District, and moderator Dr. Pierluigi Mancini of the Multicultural Development Institute.

 During their presentation titled “Integrated Care is Essential to Ensure Health Equity; One Cannot Exist Without the Other,” Dr. Apfel and Zuniga shed light on the challenges communities of color face regarding access to mental health services.
 They stressed the urgent need for more organizations to transition towards integrated health systems.

 Highlighting the impact of systemic racism, oppression, and the historically segregated health system, they underscored how Black, Indigenous, and People of Color continue to bear disproportionate burdens in accessing mental health services.

 With the nation’s shift towards more integrated and value-based health systems, health providers strive to promote health equity, ensuring all clients receive person-centered care tailored to their needs.